zhengnz/express-cache/README.md

     conf: 'host:port', //or use cluster [{host: host, port: port}, ...]
     db: 0
 }, [redis], [prefix]);
-//if set redis, use a already exists redis connet, must be base on ioredis
+//if set redis and the first parameter is null, use a already exists redis connet, must be base on ioredis

 cache.use(redisCache);
 ```